aguluman/advent-of-code-ocaml/README.md

 ## Notes

-- The parse function for each challenge question's input file was designed to handle the `CRLF` end of line sequence.
+- The parse function for each challenge question's input file was designed to handle the `LF` end of line sequence.

-- My solution to [day 24 part two challenge question is wrong](https://github.com/aguluman/advent-of-code-2024-ocaml/issues/1).
-I have not been able to figure out a solution to achieve the correct answer.

-- **I need help**.
-If you have the knowledge or information please create a [Pull Request](https://github.com/aguluman/advent-of-code-2024-ocaml/pulls).